DevidasKushnure/Multi_Modal_Classification/README.md

 offensive content in image and text."
 Proceedings of the second workshop on trolling, aggression and cyberbullying.
 2020.

-Just download the notebook modify the dataset path and run the code
+Just download the notebook modify the dataset path and run the code.

 For the appraoch follwed to implement the problem just follow the Implemntation_approach.pdf for more detail understanding about the project.